amandamiotto/2025March-nci-hpc-intro/_episodes/12-cluster.md

 >   here are typically slower to access, the data is actually stored on another
 >   computer and is being transmitted and made available over the network!
 > * ***Scratch*** -- typically faster than the networked Home directory, but not
 >   usually backed up, and should not be used for long term storage.
+Files are quarantined and deleted if not used for a long time.
 > * ***Data*** -- sometimes provided as an alternative to Scratch space, Data is
 >   a fast file system accessed over the network.
 Typically, this will have
 >   higher performance than your home directory, but lower performance than